code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 **3. Unchecked Arithmetic**
 The use of unchecked arithmetic is more gas-efficient as it skips checks for overflow or underflow.

-This optimization for `uint i` is safe because overflow is impossible.
+This optimization for `uint i` is safe because of `i < numNodesInLayer`.
+Therefore, overflow is not possible.

 ### Proof of Concept